Produce Helpful and Unique Content at Scale Using Content Briefs

 - They can even use an AI assistant to generate a content outline for you, based on the competitor analysis:

-- Then, the tool suggests keywords to choose, providing you with general usage data and a usage recommendation.
+- Then, the tool suggests keywords to choose, providing you with general usage data and usage recommendation.

 - And finally, you can directly write the article in the software, alongside automated recommendations based on your brief’s settings: